Doc (2001 TV series): Broadcast

 Doc was broadcast on PAX TV.
 It was written by Dave Alan Johnson and Gary R. Johnson.
 The producers and writers were also involved with the series Sue Thomas: F.B.Eye.
-PAX TV, which had become Ion Television, resumed airing reruns on October 1, 2007, only to take it off the air again on November 16, 2007.
+PAX TV, which had become Ion Television, resumed airing reruns on October 11, 2007, only to take it off the air again on November 16, 2007.

 It was rebroadcast throughout 2005 on Network Ten in Australia on Saturday mornings at 4:00am.

 During 2006, Doc was shown on the Canadian Showcase cable television specialty channel, Monday through Friday at 10:00am and 6:00pm.
 It also aired in Spanish on Mexico's National Broadcast channel at 10:30 pm Sunday through Friday.

 In the United States, Doc has aired on Gospel Music Channel and on Hallmark Channel.
 It began airing on BYUtv weekdays at Noon and 6 PM January 16, 2012.

 GetTV reran the series from July–September 22, 2017.
 It'll make its return to Get on April 14, 2025.

 Most episodes are now available for streaming on the PureFlix streaming service.

 As of 2023, Doc is available for streaming on The Roku Channel.

 Home media

-On February 3, 2004, PAX Home Entertainment (Distributed by Ventura Distribution) released Season 1 of Doc on Region 1 DVD.
+On February 3, 2004, PAX Home Entertainment (Distributed by Ventura Distribution) released Season 1 of Doc on DVD.